martenframework/marten/README.md

 ## Acknowledgments

-The Marten web framework initially draws its inspiration from [Django](https://www.djangoproject.com/) and [Ruby on Rails](https://rubyonrails.org/).
+The Marten web framework initially drew its inspiration from [Django](https://www.djangoproject.com/) and [Ruby on Rails](https://rubyonrails.org/).
 You can browse the [Acknowledgments](https://martenframework.com/docs/the-marten-project/acknowledgments) section of the documentation to learn more about the various inspirations and contributions that helped shape Marten.

 ## License